xc2450/TransformerLM/README.md

 # TransformerLM

+This project includes
 * Implementation of a micro causal language model with modern architectural optimization, including RoPE with YaRN scaling, GQA, RMSNorm, and Pre-norm attention block.
-* Documentation of ablation studies on hyperparameters and architecture.
+* Ablation studies on hyperparameters and architecture.

 # Architecture